Traditional Indian Tabla with carrying bag, hammer and cushions. Ø Dayan: 19cm x 28cm high, 4.8kg / Bayan: 30cm!

 📐 Dimensions/ ⚖️ Weight:

-📦 Packaging: Delivery includes the following items: bag (soft case), hammer and pillow + tablet
+📦 Packaging: Delivery includes the following items: bag (soft case), hammer, and pillow + tabla

 👉 The tabla is a traditional Indian drum that plays an important role in classical music.
 It consists of a pair of drums, the larger Bayan and the smaller Dayan.